orbitalquark/textadept/docs/manual.md

 The following key bindings apply in the Lua command entry:

-- Show a documentation popup for the command under or behind the caret via `Ctrl+?` on Windows and Linux, `⌘?` or `^?` on macOS, and `M-?` or `^?` in the terminal version.
+- Show a documentation popup for the command under or behind the caret via `Ctrl+?` on Windows and Linux/BSD, `⌘?` or `^?` on macOS, and `M-?` or `^?` in the terminal version.
-- Show completion candidates for Lua variables, tables, functions, and fields via `Tab` on Windows, Linux, and the terminal version, and `⇥` on macOS.
+- Show completion candidates for Lua variables, tables, functions, and fields via `Tab` on Windows, Linux, BSD, and the terminal version; and `⇥` on macOS.
 Use the arrow keys to make a selection and press `Enter` to insert it.

 ![Command Completion](images/commandentrycompletion.png)